xmos/sw_usb_audio/README.rst

 General known issues with this release are listed below.
 For board/application specific known issues please see README in relevant app directory

+- (xmos/sw_usb_audio#54) When DFU flash access fails the xcore sends NAKs to the USB host forever, rather than a STALL

+- (xmos/sw_usb_audio#97) Documentation missing for XK-EVK-316

 - (xmos/sw_usb_audio#99) Input via TDM master unreliable due to low-level timing issues (xcore-200 only)

-- (xmos/sw_usb_audio#97) Documentation missing for XK-EVK-316

-- (xmos/sw_usb_audio#54) When DFU flash access fails the xcore sends NAKs to the USB host forever, rather than a STALL
+- (xmos/sw_usb_audio#132) Output glitches experienced on some laptops due to Thesycon driver outputting zero samples.
+This is under investigation by Thesycon.

 - (#14762) When in DSD mode with S/PDIF output enabled, DSD samples are transmitted over S/PDIF if the DSD and S/PDIF channels are shared, this may or may not be desired